NaturailyShopify/Naturaily-netlify/_posts/2019-04-24-4-amazing-features-of-ruby-on-rails-6-0.md

 ## Multiple database support

-Another great feature of upcoming Ruby on Rails 6.0 is the support for multiple simultaneous database connections.
+Another great feature of upcoming Rails 6.0 is the support for multiple simultaneous database connections.
 It’s a new, simple API for making that happen without the need to reach deeply into Active Record.

 Official RoR blog suggests using two databases to for example split the workflow between two replica databases for a performance boost or records segmentation into databases for scaling.
 We can definitely see multiple database support as an improvement in building microservices architecture.

 One of the real life examples where this feature could be really useful is our in-house project - Artinfo.
 In this project, there are two database connections, one for old users and one for those who just signed up.
-Now with Ruby on Rails 6, this implementation would be much easier.
+Now with Rails 6.0, this implementation would be much easier.

 ## Zeitwerk

-With this version of Ruby on Rails a new code loader was introduced - Zeitwerk.
+With this version of Rails a new code loader was introduced - Zeitwerk.
 It promises to load your project’s classes and modules on demand, no need to write `require` calls.
 Zeitwerk uses absolute file names making the loader more efficient.
 Your classes and modules are available everywhere.
 The team behind the loader claims that it is thread-safe and matches Ruby’s semantics for constants.

 **Still curious for more?** You can find more new stuff over at [rubyonrails.org](https://weblog.rubyonrails.org/2019/8/18/this-week-in-rails-rails-6-is-released-sass-rails-6-improved-mysql2-error-and-more/){:rel=nofollow}{:target="_blank"}.